 Soil them and clean them and soil them — soil them and clean them again.

-The third stanza is used to describe the duties that the speaker must attend to within her home.
+The third stanza of The Housewife is used to describe the duties that the speaker must attend within her home.
 Her “daylong care” is the making of, and “serving of food.”
 She must busy herself worrying over “What and when we shall eat.”
 Additionally, she is allowed to worry about what the family is going to wear and the completion of laundry.

 These are her main tasks, the “Soiling and cleaning of things.”
 She will see them soiled and sees them “clean…again.”

 To work at my trade by the dozen and never a trade to know;